ory/sdk/clients/client/php/docs/Api/IdentityApi.md

 $pageSize = 250; // int | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
 $pageToken = 'pageToken_example'; // string | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
 $active = True; // bool | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned.
 $expand = array('expand_example'); // string[] | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
-Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped.
+If no value is provided, the expandable properties are skipped.

 try {
     $result = $apiInstance->listSessions($pageSize, $pageToken, $active, $expand);